volkerrath/Py4MT2/README.md

 _conda activate EM_

-(4) Now the open source toolboxes used need to be installed (currently only mtpy, _https://github.com/MTgeophysics/mtpy_).
+(4) Now the remaining open source toolboxes used (i.e., not included in the anaconda framework) need to be installed (currently only mtpy, _https://github.com/MTgeophysics/mtpy_).
 For mtpy, download the current development version via the git system.
 Then, enter the download directory (usually called _mtpy_) and execute:

 _python setup.py install_ or _pip install [-e] ._